KarlNosworthy/freeagent_client/README.md

 ```

 Once you have an authenticated instance you can use it to access the various entities and rich information that FreeAgent
 provides for the specified account.
-At the current moment only a simple implementation of reading Contacts has been
-provided but full CRUD for Contacts will be supported shortly and then followed by Projects.

 ## Contacts